-- Students will communicate effectively through listening and speaking, reading and writing, and media. - Students will demonstrate respect and responsibility while managing personal time, conduct, and planning.Students will work effectively with others and strengthen group
+- Students will communicate effectively through listening and speaking, reading and writing, and media. - Students will demonstrate respect and responsibility while managing personal time, conduct, and planning.

 • Students will work effectively with others and strengthen group performance by sharing ideas and workloads.
 These over-arching expectations encompass developmentally appropriate academic, civic, and social outcomes and identify what a Eagle Pass ISD student will know and be able to do upon graduation.